einKnie/ownipsum/README.md

 Provide OwnIpsum with one or more (though one would be a bit boring) replacement words and some input text and watch your very own filler text be generated.

-Replacement words can either be provided direclty on the command line or more comfortably from a file.
+Replacement words can either be provided directly on the command line or more comfortably from a file.
 The program expects input from stdin per default, but an input text file may also be supplied.

 ### Command Line Parameters